RHCSA (026B): Season 2 - Scenario 1 of 25: Multi-Role Staging Environment Provisioning

 sudo chmod g+w /srv/helios/app/src/release_info.txt

-# Switch back to the 'anita' user
+Switch back to the developer user and test again.
+It will now succeed:

 sudo su - anita